afcarl/Visualizations/README.md

+# Visualizations

-# Playing around with Perlin Noise
+* Terrain Generation using Perlin Noise
-A few projects and experiments using perlin noise.
+* Clifford Attractors

 ###### Note:
-Heavily based on Daniel Shiffman's Coding Challenges
+A few of these projects are based on Daniel Shiffman's Coding Challenges